axelarnetwork/evm-cosmos-relayer/README.md

 ## How to run?

+### Prerequisite

+You have to run the hermes in your local machine.

+> TODO: we have to either add steps to run hermes, or deploy it on the server and remove prerequisite step here.

 The relayer is currently deployed on the heroku server, so you don't have to run it.
 But here's how you can also run it in your local machine.

 1. Copy `.env.example` to `.env` and fill all values.